 11) Wood Working Skills

 Are either of you good at wood working?
 If so, use your talents to create a magnificent masterpiece such as the bench pictured below, which guests can sign.
 Certainly a hefty keepsake that you can add to your backyard and use for many years.
-If you are not so talented in the wood working field, you could always pretend and find one from International Concepts
+If you are not so talented in the wood working field, you could always pretend and get one from amazon or etsy.

 12) Sign a Guitar